 We recently had several intake seats drop in the shop on a pair of 3.4 987 heads.
 We’ve always taken measurements when this happened in the past, but we decided this time to snap some pics and share the results.
 Here’s what we found: Interference fits of a mere .003″.
 We’re not willing to share our specs for this operation, but I will say that it’s substantially greater than .003″.

 In the past we have measured interference fits as small as .0015″, making that head a ticking time-bomb.

 We’re pretty sure these heads did not leave the factory with seats this loose.
 They wouldn’t have made it this long.
-It’s my opinion that these seats are loosening over time as a result of a perfect storm of conditions that leads to major valve bounce on the seats.
+It’s my opinion that these seats are loosening over time as a result of a perfect storm of valve-train conditions that leads to major valve bounce on the seats.
 This bounce issue is compounded by the severe valve train operation of the aggressive intake lobe profile of the VarioCamPlus system which, by itself, is quite capable of inducing valve bounce.
-The compounding comes from the aggressive valve action inducing strong wave actions in the dual non-interference parallel valve springs which transfers through the retainer into the valve leading to lateral and spiral valve motion during valve events, creating the severe intake guide wear so common with these heads.
+The compounding comes from the aggressive valve action inducing strong wave actions in the dual non-interference parallel valve springs.
+This wave action transfers through the retainer into the valve leading to lateral and spiralling valve motion during valve events, creating the severe intake guide wear so common with these heads.
 This guide wear also promotes valve bounce as the valve lands out of square with the seat and settles spirally.

 We machine new seat counterbores for a more shock proof seat with excellent wear qualities.
 Here’s a pic of a finished counterbore.

 We have never seen this issue of dropped valve seats with any other model of M96/97 cylinderheads, though we also insist on replacing the intake seats in 3.8l heads due to their similarity to the 3.6l heads.